 If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please email email@example.com.

 You will not have to pay a fee to access your personal information (or to exercise any of the other rights); however, we may charge a reasonable fee if your request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.

 You can also contact the Information Commissioner's Office via https://ico.org.uk/ for information, advice or to make a complaint.

 What we may need from you

 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.

 For more information, please contact the data protection officer on firstname.lastname@example.org.

 Where Landsec is the Data Controller in respect of personal data processing, our details are as follows: Land Securities Properties Limited (company number 961477) whose registered office is at 100 Victoria Street London SW1E 5JL.

 Landsec are registered with the Information Commissioner’s Office with registration number Z5806812.

-This Privacy Notice was last updated on 29 November 2018.
+This Privacy Notice was last updated in September 2020.